-Co-Founder + Executive Director
+Co-Founder + Volunteer Executive Director

 Alexandra Bay was working as photographer in NYC when she met a girl being trafficked in Chiang Mai.
 She dropped everything to move to rural Thailand and create a safe house and job training center.
 Her passion for humanitarian work has propelled her on adventure throughout the world for the past decade working with nonprofits from Germany to Nepal.
 She spearheads Daughters Rising initiatives, develops RISE Workshops and runs our training and educational programs at the Chai Lai Orchid.

-Co-Founder + Designer
+Co-Founder + Volunteer Associate Director

-Doctor and Women's Health Advocate
+Volunteer and Advocate